What is Traceroute?

 How Traceroute Works

-Traceroute operates by sending packets with increasing TTL values to map the route data takes across a network.
+Traceroute operates by sending packets with incrementally increasing TTL values, allowing it to map the route and measure delays at each hop.

 Traceroute vs. PingPlotter